Chatbot conversations

 Use event-specific training

-For recurring events with unique details, use "apply only to this event" to avoid confusion.
+For recurring events with unique details, use "This event only" to avoid confusion.

 If a visitor makes a purchase within a session where they interacted with the chatbot, we attribute it as chatbot-influenced.